Hosseinnaderi1994/Viscoelastic-ML-model/README.md

 # PINN viscoelastic model
 ## Description
-These files contains codes of the ML viscoelastic model for prediction of the behavior of various types of Polymers in unaxial test.
+These files contains codes of the ML viscoelastic model for prediction of the behavior of various types of Polymers in unaxial tensile test.

 ## Usage
 Please save the files.
 Open the ML model in the Matlab software.
 All data and codes for a particular type of polymers are avaiable in a folder.
 One can run the Main.m file for solving a constrained ML model